CHILDREN WITH CEREBRAL PALSY (CP)

 Muscle Contracture

-While cerebral palsy cannot be cured and does not get worse, living with orthopedic conditions can be limiting and even painful.
-Several conditions may affect a child with CP, and many can be treated to improve mobility and reducing pain.
+While there is no cure for cerebral palsy and it does not get worse, living with orthopedic conditions can be limiting and even painful.
+Several conditions may affect a child with CP, and doctors can treat many of those ailments to improve mobility and reduce pain.

 Hip Dysplasia